-- The captive-bred of black-footed used in the reintroduction program was observed as relatively smaller than their wild counterparts.
-However, they attained historical body sizes upon releasing to the wild.
+- The captive-bred black-footed used in the reintroduction program was observed as relatively smaller than their wild counterparts.
+However, they attained historical body sizes upon release to the wild.

 7. How Long Do Black Footed Ferrets Live – Black Footed Ferrets Lifespan

 - The average lifespan of black-footed ferrets in the wild is 1 to 3 years.

 - Few individuals live beyond 4 to 5 years in the wild.

 - According to National Geographic, the average lifespan of a black-footed ferret in captivity is 12 years.